 U.S. markets edge higher from Monday's open amid choppy price action.
 Economic news was mixed for the week.

 (MarketNewsVideo.com) -- Hi.
 I'm SAYOKO MURASE.
 Welcome to the Weekly Market Wrap for Friday, March 12, 2009.

 Major U.S. markets closed the week marginally higher, consolidating prior week's gains.
 Despite choppy markets, the S&P 500 closed at a 17-month closing high on Thursday, thanks to a late rally led by financial stocks.

-The Dow Industrials ended the week higher.
-The S&P 500 Index was up and the Nasdaq Composite Index also advanced.
+The Dow edged up and the NASDAQ Composite Index also advanced.

-Gold prices jumped higher this week, trading around the $1,118 an ounce level late this afternoon.
+Gold prices dropped this week, trading around the $1,100 an ounce level late on Friday afternoon.

-Crude oil futures also rose higher this week.
-Near month crude futures were trading just under $80 a barrel on Friday afternoon.
+Crude oil was flat for the week.
+April crude futures were trading just over $81 a barrel on Friday afternoon.

-Retail giant Wal-Mart Stores (WMT) released earnings of $1.21 per share, beating analyst expectations of $1.12 for the fourth quarter.
+Smithfield Foods (SFD) released profits of 22 cents per share, beating analyst expectations of 19 cents for the fourth quarter.

 Market News Video does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.